East Lovejoy, Buffalo: Parks

-Among the many parks in the Lovejoy area are Hennipin Park, the main and largest park, including a recently redone community center; Davey Park, and Moreland Field.
+Among the many parks in the Lovejoy area are Hennepin Park, the main and largest park, including a recently redone community center; Davey Park, and Moreland Field.

+Buffalo Color Park was built on a remediated brownfield site formerly occupied by Schoellkopf, Hartford & Hanna Company.
+It is home to Queen City Field, the Heritage Discovery Center, and The Powerhouse.

 Iron Island

 "Iron Island" is a popular nickname for the area of Lovejoy that is almost entirely surrounded by train tracks (Tracks run along William Street, Broadway, many go through the Buffalo Central Terminal, and across William Street).
 The area also had a CSX building located on N. Ogden Street, which was destroyed in a large fire in July 2012.